Welcome to today's edition of the Rush 24-7 podcast.

 What's missing is a candidate that can articulate conservatism, pure and simple.

-And so when you have a policy that's listen, learn and lead, the lead is irrelevant.
+And so when you have a policy that's listen, learn, and lead, the lead is irrelevant.

-It's just you're not leading people anywhere, you're pandering to them.
+It's just, you're not leading people anywhere.

 You know, conservatism is all about ideas.